• Tel: 858.663.9055

 GATM antibody is widely used in studies of amino acid metabolism, energy homeostasis, and mitochondrial function.
 It is a valuable marker for assessing creatine biosynthesis and mitochondrial enzyme integrity.
 Reduced GATM activity is linked to metabolic and neurological disorders, while upregulation has been observed under energy stress and oxidative conditions.
 The enzyme's function connects arginine metabolism, urea cycle intermediates, and ATP regeneration.

 Structurally, GATM consists of an active-site lysine residue forming a Schiff base with PLP, enabling catalysis of amidino transfer.
 The enzyme forms stable homotetramers that ensure efficient substrate channeling and regulation.
 GATM activity is modulated by substrate availability and feedback inhibition from creatine levels.
 It interacts with mitochondrial transport proteins to coordinate substrate exchange across the inner membrane.
-The GATM antibody supports research applications including western blotting, immunohistochemistry, and metabolic flux analysis, providing insights into energy metabolism and mitochondrial health.
+A GATM antibody supports research applications including western blotting, immunohistochemistry, and metabolic flux analysis, providing insights into energy metabolism and mitochondrial health.

 NSJ Bioreagents provides GATM antibody reagents validated for use in energy metabolism, mitochondrial biology, and enzymology research.